Chinjuku/Code-Development-1/DevTools/README.md

 ## Fundamentals or Operational Principles
 There are several Dev Tools available for code development on Linux, aimed at facilitating efficient coding.
 Here are some of the Dev Tools commonly used on Linux:

+## Examples of Dev Tools that work on Linux:

 ### Integrated Development Environments (IDEs):
 An integrated development environment (IDE) is a software application that helps programmers develop software code efficiently.
 It increases developer productivity by combining capabilities such as software editing, building, testing, and packaging in an easy-to-use application.
 Just as writers use text editors and accountants use spreadsheets, software developers use IDEs to make their job easier.

+#### Why are IDEs important?
+You can use any text editor to write code.
+However, most integrated development environments (IDEs) include functionality that goes beyond text editing.
+They provide a central interface for common developer tools, making the software development process much more efficient.
+Developers can start programming new applications quickly instead of manually integrating and configuring different software.
+They also don't have to learn about all the tools and can instead focus on just one application.
+The following are some reasons why developers use IDEs:

 -   Visual Studio Code

 -   IntelliJ IDEA,